-6.1 It has been identified that coastal European sites in Essex are vulnerable to increased recreational pressure.
+- 6.1 It has been identified that coastal European sites in Essex are vulnerable to increased recreational pressure.
 As such Natural England has been working with neighbouring district, borough and county authorities to devise a strategic mitigation strategy to ensure that the increase in residential development within these authorities does not affect the sensitive European sites.
 In November 2017, Natural England issued interim advice regarding the 'Essex Recreational Disturbance Avoidance and Mitigation Strategy (RAMS)'.
-This identified core recreational catchments or 'Zone of Influence' (ZoI) for the Essex Coastal sites as follows:
+A final version of the strategy was produced in January 2019 and signed off by Natural England in March 2019.
+A draft SPD has resulted from this process which is going to public consultation in early 2020. - 6.2 This work identified core recreational catchments or 'Zone of Influence' (ZoI) for the Essex Coastal sites as follows: